chocolateboy/pmsencoder/README.md

 ### Downloaders

 While PMSEncoder has basic support for a few sites built-in, it can be configured to support a much wider range of sites by means of external downloaders.
-For example, [youtube-dl](http://rg3.github.io/youtube-dl/) is highly recommended since it supports a much wider range of YouTube videos and, unlike PMSEncoder's built-in YouTube support, is regularly updated to keep track of changes on the YouTube site.
+Specifically, [youtube-dl](http://rg3.github.io/youtube-dl/) is highly recommended since it supports a much wider range of YouTube videos and, unlike PMSEncoder's built-in YouTube support, is regularly updated to keep track of changes on the YouTube site.
 It also supports many other sites that are not natively supported by PMSEncoder.
-Setup is easy: download youtube-dl, close PMS, and add something like the following to your `PMS.conf`:

-    Windows:

-        # make sure there are no spaces in the path
-        youtube-dl.path = C:\\ProgramData\\PMS\\youtube-dl.exe

-    Linux, Mac OS X &c.:

-        youtube-dl.path = /path/to/youtube-dl

-Alternatively, PMSEncoder will automatically detect downloaders if they're a) in a location in the `PATH` environment variable or b) placed in the PMS `plugins` folder.

 Several downloaders are supported.
 See [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf-options#application-settings-) for more details.

+Setup is simple:

+#### Windows

+* Save [youtube-dl.exe](http://youtube-dl.org/latest/youtube-dl.exe) (direct link) to the [PMS plugins directory](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=32731#p32731).
+* **Optional but recommended**: extract rtmpdump.exe from the latest [rtmpdump-windows.zip](http://rtmpdump.mplayerhq.hu/download/) and save it to the PMS plugins directory.

+#### Linux, Mac OS X &c.

+youtube-dl is updated regularly (sometimes several times a day).
+Homebrew ([Mac OS X](http://brew.sh/), [Linux](https://github.com/Homebrew/linuxbrew)) is recommended to get the latest version:

+* brew install youtube-dl rtmpdump

+#### All platforms

+Downloaders can be configured in one of three ways:

+1. by placing them in the [PMS plugins directory](http://www.ps3mediaserver.org/forum/viewtopic.php?f=6&t=3507&p=32731#p32731).
+2. by placing them in [PATH directories](https://en.wikipedia.org/wiki/PATH_%28variable%29).
+3. by providing explicit paths to the executables in PMS.conf as described [here](https://github.com/chocolateboy/pmsencoder/wiki/PMS.conf%20options#application-settings-).

 ### Scripting